-- 1. Students will be assessed for MLS knowledge through screenings, teacher observations, and local assessments - 2.
-Students will receive Tier One quality instruction of Comprehensive Literacy differentiated instruction inside the Reading Workshop model - 3.
-Students at-risk of failure or struggling in class will be referred by either teacher or parent to the Intervention Team - 4.
-Students whose assessment scores and teacher observations meet qualifications, will receive supplemental reading instruction in Title 1 reading - 5.
-Students in Title 1 reading will be routinely assessed to determine whether they should continue interventions, move back to only Tier 1, or be referred to Tier 3 testing. - 6.
-Students determined to be struggling will be offered before and/or after school tutoring
+- Students will be assessed for MLS knowledge through screenings, teacher observations, and local assessments - 2.
+Students will receive Tier One quality instruction of Comprehensive Literacy differentiated instruction inside the Reading Workshop model.
+Teachers will utilize the Jan Richardson Lesson Plan pages. - 3.
+Students at-risk of failure or struggling in class $\bar{\text{will}}$ be referred by either a teacher or parent to the Intervention Team - Students whose assessment scores and teacher observations meet qualifications, will receive supplemental reading instruction in Title 1 reading - 5.
+Students in Title 1 reading will be routinely assessed to determine whether they should continue interventions, move back to only Tier 1, or be referred to Tier 3 testing. - Students determined to be struggling will be offered before and/or after school tutoring - 7.
+First and second-grade students will be screened three times a year for Dyslexia characteristics.
+Kindergarteners will be screened twice a year for the same thing. - 8.
+Students who are flagged in the Universal screening will be administered more diagnostic assessments for Dyslexia characteristics. - 9.
+Students meeting criteria for Dyslexia characteristics will receive Title 1 supplemental services with a focus on systematic phonics instruction.